-We are proud to be part of TUI Travel PLC who believe we should enable people to explore and enjoy the world without harming it based on a commitment to sustainable development.
+We are proud to be part of Travelopia Group, a group of travel brands who believe we should enable people to explore and enjoy the world without harming it based on a commitment to sustainable development.
 Whilst we acknowledge we have a long way to go on this journey, we recognise that the success of our business goes hand in hand with the way we treat our environment and people in our destinations.

 - Wherever possible, we will take you to local markets and restaurants where you can support the local economy by buying local.